czbiohub-sf/yogo/README.md

 ## What

-A version of the [YOLO architecture (versions 1 through 3)](https://pjreddie.com/darknet/yolo/), optimized for simpler object detection problems.
+A version of the [YOLO architecture (versions 1 through 3)](https://pjreddie.com/darknet/yolo/), optimized for speed on slow hardware and simple object detection problems.

 ## Docs